 From May 2015 to July 2016 Sarah was a Government Whip with Departmental responsibility for DEFRA.

-In July 2016 Sarah was appointed as Parliamentary under-Secretary of State at the Home Office for Vulnerability, Safeguarding and Countering Extremism.
-For more information on Sarah’s role in the Home Office, please use the following link:
+From July 2016 to November 2017 Sarah was Parliamentary under-Secretary of State at the Home Office for Vulnerability, Safeguarding and Countering Extremism.

 Sarah's full voting record and recent speeches in the House of Commons can be accessed at: http://www.theyworkforyou.com/mp/24948/sarah_newton/truro_and_falmouth